openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 - Make CMO injecting metric relabelling for all service monitors based on the rules being deployed, but this is not a good idea because:
-  - CMO acting behind the back of other operators isn't probably a very good idea (less explicit, more brittle);
+  - CMO acting behind the back of other operators isn't a good principle (less explicit, more brittle), it would require CMO to watch the components monitors and generates new resources that would be reconciled by prometheus-operator instead of the original ones, this would also translate into a nightmare from a maintainability point of view;
   - it's likely to be less efficient because the relabeling configs would be very complex and expensive in terms of processing.
   - Hypershift implements a [similar